alphagov/govuk-developer-docs/source/manual/data-gov-uk-operations.html.md

 #### Updating Zendesk password for Find

 The contact form on Find uses the Zendesk API to create new tickets.
-If the account password expires, it will need updating in secrets on the PaaS.
+If the account password expires, it will need updating in secrets on the AWS secrets manager.

 The following example is for staging.